Bielik20/ng-lazy-forms/README.md

 }
 ```

-- `AddressArrayMetadata` contains `child` field used to render array elements.
+- **AddressArrayMetadata** contains `child` field of type **AddressMetadata** used to render elements of an array.
-- `AddressArrayControlComponent` is responsible for managing array.
-Besides standard `createForm` method it defines two other `addItem` and `removeItem`.
+- **AddressArrayControl** is responsible for managing an array.
+Besides standard `createForm` method it defines two other, `addItem` and `removeItem`.
 They are very simple and operate on `value`, not `control`. `value` itself is shielded from outside the component.
 This means that any changes to that field in here have no effect on original value.

 Create `src/app/lazy-controls/address-array/address-array-control.component.html`:l`: